 As I progressed through middle, junior high, and high school, I continued to do well in school and participate in team sports, but I was becoming more and more anxious and uncomfortable in my own skin.
 I was introduced to alcohol and other drugs in junior high, and when I realized how great they were at making feelings and anxieties go away, they quickly became a regular part of my experience.
 By the time I graduated high school I was already spiraling into addiction and it only blossomed further when I went away to college.
 Six ugly and painful years later, after burning lots of bridges, causing lots of damage, and pushing away everyone who cared, I finally hit a bottom that broke me open.
 Humbled and hurting, I was ready to do what was necessary to start healing.

-To honor this calling, I’ve decided to leave behind the professor and counselor roles for now and just be myself.
-I’m super grateful for all the experiences and growth I’ve had as a result of being an education and mental health professional, and there’s no way I am who or where I am today without all of them, but I’m also ready for something new.
+To honor this calling, I’ve decided to shed the formal professor and counselor roles for now.
+I’m super grateful for all the experiences and growth I’ve had as a result of coming up in the education and mental health fields, and there’s no way I am who I am or where I am today without them, but I’m also ready for something new.
 Something fresh.
+Something a little more… me.
 I’ve tried to play a lot of parts and squeeze into a lot of boxes over the course of my life, but none of them ever really felt like they fit.
 So enough of that.
-Time to honor my free-spirited gypsy soul, hit the road, and go on adventures.
+Time to honor my free-spirited soul, hit the road, and go on adventures.
 Besides, how can we change the world if we’re so busy trying to fit into it?

-So the plan now is just to be me and travel around the country connecting and collaborating with organizations, agencies, centers, studios, and whoever else is out there helping folks remember a more peaceful and fulfilling experience of life.
-I’ll be offering talks, groups, classes, workshops, and whatever other cool stuff we might think of or come up with.
-There’s no rules to this adventure and I really can’t express how excited I am about it.
+The plan now is to travel around the country connecting and collaborating with organizations, agencies, centers, studios, and whoever else is out there helping folks remember a more peaceful and fulfilling experience of life.
+I’ll be offering talks, groups, classes, workshops, and whatever else we can dream up.
+There’s no rules to this adventure anymore and I’m pumped.

-So, if you’re reading this, let’s connect and make some magic… or maybe we’ll cross paths some time soon down the road.
+If you’re reading this, let’s connect and make some magic.
+Or maybe we’ll cross paths some time soon down the road.
 No matter what though, be kind to yourself and others… we all deserve it.
 Thank you for your time.
 I wish you a clear mind, a light heart, and lots of love and laughter.